The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Travel between Paris, France and Barcelona, Spain by train is: Partially open.
+Travel by train between Paris, France and Barcelona, Spain is: Partially open.

-International entry status: Entry is partially open for citizens and permanent residents of France
+International entry is allowed for: Entry is partially open for citizens and permanent residents of France

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain
+Entry into France is allowed for: Entry is partially open for citizens and permanent residents of Spain

 The government of France has imposed these measures to reduce the spread of COVID-19: